aoifesmith/brandAmi/README.md

 * Javascript was validated using [JSHint](https://jshint.com/).
 There were no errors for either Javascript files.

 ## Bugs
+During the course of the creation of the website a number of bugs were highlighted and addressed along the way.
+See [Bug Report](documentation/testing/bugs-report.pdf) for some of the issues documented.

 ## Manual Testing
 The site was tested manually such as checking links, features were working and interactivity was successful.
 See more in the